220620-java/p2-back-pokemondb/README.md

 # Project 2 - Pokémon Database Back End
-The back end of our Pokémon Database.
+The back end of Team Synergy's Pokémon Database.
 This will interact with the [PokéAPI](https://pokeapi.co/) to pull Pokémon data and construct a page containing data about a particular Pokémon along with fan comments and fanart.

 ## Description
 Using the [PokéAPI](https://pokeapi.co/) API, users will be able to do the following: